This post contains affiliate links. See my disclosure policy here.

 Method

-Add mezcal, Scotch, banana liqueur, honey syrup, and cubed ice to a mixing glass.
+Add mezcal, Scotch, banana liqueur, and honey syrup to a mixing glass.

 Garnish with lemon twist.